-The Samalayuca II CCGT plant is now generating 700MW using dry combustion systems that limit NOx emissions to less than 25ppm.
+The Samalayuca II CCGT plant generates 700MW using dry combustion systems that limit NOx emissions to less than 25ppm.
 Three natural gas and distillate-fired combustion turbine generators are installed at Samalayuca II, which is located 42km south of Ciudad Juárez in Chihuahua, Mexico.
 It is next to an existing 320MW plant owned by state utility Comisión Federal de Electricidad (CFE).

 Samalayuca II serves the one million population and over 300 factories in the region of Ciudad Juárez.
-Power will also be exported to the US.
-The plant was financed and built by a consortium on a build/lease/transfer (BLT) agreement.
+Power is also exported to the US.
+The plant was financed and built by a consortium on a build / lease / transfer (BLT) agreement.
 The purchasing consortium included El Paso, which in 2002 announced it was selling its 40% share.

-The plant has been leased to CFE who is operating it for 20 years, after which outright ownership will be transferred to CFE.
+The plant was leased to CFE who is operating it for 20 years, after which outright ownership will be transferred to CFE.
 CFE is responsible for securing the fuel supply and the electrical transmission system.

 The Samalayuca II consortium partners each invested $132m, 20% of the total project cost.
 The four consortium members were originally GE, El Paso Energy, InterGen and ICA-Fluor Daniel.

 The legal and financial obstacles were finally overcome in May 1996 and construction began.
-The first of the three gas turbines was commissioned in early 1998, followed by the second unit in summer 1998 and the final unit at the end of that year.
+The first of the three gas turbines was commissioned in early-1998, followed by the second unit in mid-1998 and the final unit at the end of that year.

 More than $638m was raised to finance the project, including $442m in non-recourse loans from four commercial banks, $75m in construction loans and ten-year term financing.
 The US Export-Import Bank provided $410m in political risk insurance and took out the commercial debt upon start up.